ddelsizov/code-snippets-collection/README.md

-# Space for my bash experiments
+# Space for my code snippets, mainly experiments

-Bits and pieces of bash scripts/commands i have composed or found.
+Bits and pieces of scripts/commands i have composed in different languages or found / modified